 Susan took a deep breath – the sunlight streamed in again.

 Go back to your computer, you nerd, Imogen had said to him after James had clumsily tried to kiss her on the cheek, last night in the Rat, after his second beer.

 Oh Imogen, if only he could prove to her that he was so much more than a nerd.
 He could hack into the Pentagon, even better, he could hack into the university’s network and improve her grades enough for her to pass.
 He was sure she needed some help, as every time he watched her during exams, she seemed to be quite distraught and worked far too sloppily, taking breaks, breathing heavily, oh, when Imogen breathed heavily James almost lost concentration.

 Why Imogen even went to theoretical computer science classes confounded James.
 Women had no business studying the sacred art of the sublime, they would never understand.
 Women were sent on this earth to distract men, he thought.
 Imogen was extremely good at what she did, distracting James.
 He hated her, he loved her.
-He loved his numbers more but only by 2.5%.
+He loved his numbers more than her but only by 2.5%.

 James ran up his trusty IBM and typed in his password: 19im0geN77.

 Hi my lady, he whispered, good to be with you again.
 She was mean to me last night, your extension, he told her, but never mind, I will need to reprogramme her and we’ll be fine my love.